1919 Cover of The Natural Economic Order

 During the check-up, I found another failure that everyone had overlooked.
 That scared the managers and the board, prompting them to start another meeting.
 And then they followed my advice.
 The IT director was no longer there, and they faced a determined saviour who told them in no uncertain terms that they were about to do something stupid.
 The operators brought the mirror copy online and made a backup before we resumed normal operations.
 In this way, rational decision-making prevailed.
 Nothing went wrong anymore, but no one could have known that beforehand.

-If it had gone wrong, the agency probably would have survived.
+If it had gone wrong, the agency would have survived.
 Operations would likely have had to stop for several weeks—that had already happened for a week—and it may have been impossible to recover all the data.
 That would have made the headlines.
 But it never came to that.
-When the journalists of the local newspaper smelled a rat, the board could tell these journalists that the situation was under control and that the data was safe.
-My wife’s comparison of this situation with the Titanic having hit the iceberg was not entirely apt.
+When the local newspaper’s journalists smelled a rat, the board could tell them that the situation was under control and that the data was safe.
+My wife’s comparison of this situation to the Titanic hitting an iceberg was not entirely apt.
 Saving the Titanic once it had hit the iceberg was technically impossible.
 It would have required a miracle.
 What I did may have appeared to be a miracle, but it was technically possible.

 The audit department later evaluated the crisis.
 The auditors noted that after a week of failures, all the problems suddenly vanished, which they found already hard to believe.
 What they found even more difficult to fathom, and they stressed the inconceivability of it during a meeting, was that after a week of irrational decision-making, sanity suddenly took hold as we had brought the mirror copy back online and made a backup.
 They couldn’t figure out why that happened.
 Our management had kept them entirely in the dark.
 I didn’t enlighten them either, as it would make our management and board appear incompetent.